roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-05 ****** byE.Z.Riter© The attached work of fiction is intended to be entertainment for adults in locations in which it is legal.
+The attached work of fiction is intended to be entertainment for adults in locations in which it is legal.
 If it is illegal in your location, DO NOT read.
 This is a copyrighted work.
 Reposting or any other use strictly prohibited without the express, written permission of the copyright holder, except may be posted as part of a review or posted to free-access, noncommercial archive sites.
 Copyright 1998 by E. Z. Riter.
 Please!
 Give me your comments.

  I couldn't believe it!
 My slut wife was in the hospital on that Monday.
 She had surgery to change her body like Mr. Williams, my boss, wanted it.
 After all, she was my wife, but she was primarily his slut.
 But what I really could not believe was he gave me his other slut, Trudy, his secretary, to use while he was out of town for the week.
 Not only could I use her, but I was helping him train her, too.
 I was very honored Mr. Williams was trusting me with such an important job.
 I had never trained a slut before.
 In fact, I had never fucked a woman except Becky.
 Now, I was going to get Trudy, to fuck and to train.
 I was very excited when I got to Trudy's apartment after work.
 I had the riding crop Mr. Williams gave me hidden under my coat.
 I knocked hard on the door.
 Trudy, wearing a bathrobe, had a wild, sexy smile when she opened the door.